bookofproofs/bookofproofs.github.io/_sources/history/19th-century/butchart.md

 6. He authored a book on the theory of process management and applied it to the development of random sampling techniques.
 7. He developed analytical solutions to a number of difficult problems in the area of stochastic processes.

-Born 4 May1888, Dundee, Scotland.
+Born 4 May 1888, Dundee, Scotland.
 Died 30 March 1930, At sea, 65, miles south-east of Colombo.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Butchart/)